Vivekshrotriya1/dev/homework.md

 -Add default value
--Create a custom validation function for gender -Improve the DB Schema validation- put all validation on each filed in schema
+-Create a custom validation function for gender -Improve the DB Schema validation- put all validation on each filed in schema -Add timestamps to the userSchema
-- add timestamps to the userSchema
+-Add API Level validation on Patch request and sign up Post API -DATA Sanitizing - Add API validation for each field